 Quality and resolution while streaming: On this site, you’ll always have a lower quality preview stream than downloading the clip locally.
 That said, there may not always be options to reduce the resolution for those with a lower display than full HD or who do have HD but don’t want to go full-screen.

 To easily download 4K, 10 bit video and watch it on your system:

-2: AFTER the video has completely downloaded, play the files, (I recommend placing them in your video editor).
+2: AFTER the video has completely downloaded, play the file.
+There are many options for streaming, all of which are only 8 bit, hence the ‘Low Fidelity’ note in the filename.
 Use the ‘Movies and TV’ app with Windows 10.